R-Log: Incentivizing Log Analysis Capability in LLMs via Reasoning-based Reinforcement Learning: Experiment

 We excluded \textit{Log Variable Classification}, a challenging sub-task requiring extensive log-related knowledge as described in Section~\ref{sec:log task intro}, from the training phase of R-Log to examine its generalization ability.
 The test set comprises 14000 logs from seven domains.
 Li~\emph{et al.}~\cite{li2023did} manually classified each variable within these logs into the category of Object ID (OID), Location Indicator (LOI), Object Name (OBN), Time/Duration of an Action (TDA), Computing Resources (CRS) and Object Amount (OBA), leading to a total of 29711 annotations of variable category.
 Our task instruction contains short descriptions of these categories and a random example as format guidance.
 We report F1-score of these categories as a metric for accurate classification of variables.

 As shown in Table~\ref{tab:unseen task}, despite not trained with any labels on variable categories, R-Log still demonstrates a strong performance compared with LogLM, especially on the categories of OID (0.567 \emph{v.s.} 0.226), LOI (0.665 \emph{v.s.} 0.269) and TDA (0.714 \emph{v.s.} 0.166).
 Without training on the categories, the model must deduce variable types purely from the log context.
 By decomposing complex problems into intermediate steps through a step-by-step, human-like reasoning paradigm, R-Log generalizes its log analysis knowledge more effectively, leading to its advantage on this new task.
+An interesting finding is that RL stage incentivizes reasoning abilities significantly more in this challenging scenario than in seen tasks (\emph{i.e.}, Fig.~\ref{fig_ablation}), suggesting the vital role RL plays in avoiding mere memorization.